farlee2121/DevEssentialsBlog/_drafts/2022-04-26-Improved-completeness-automatic-random-testing.md

 This approach to random testing objectively measures how well functions in our system actually handle advertised allowed inputs.

-This is a form of completeness complementary to mutation testing.
+This is a form of test completeness complementary to mutation testing.
 Between mutation testing and automated random testing we can verify
 - Broken logic doesn't slip through our test suite
 - Broken data can't be passed to our functions

+These measures don't quite prove program correctness, but the methodic coverage of logic and data certainly makes the net much tighter.